eternal81/04_BattleTank_UnrealCourse/README.md

 + The Concept, Rules and (initial) requirements
 + We’ll iterate around a loop while making this game
 + Constantly asking “what’s least fun”
++ Let’s find the essence of fun of this game.